 On my Twitter account (and watching the presser), I picked up on it almost immediately:

-New York’s Tebow acquisition has spawned countless opinions – both positive and negative – but this much is clear, Tebow is a solid fit for the type of offense that Tony Sparano likes to run, and the former Denver Broncos QB will bust his tail, as he always does, doing everything he can to help his new team win.
+New York’s Tebow acquisition has spawned countless opinions – both positive and negative.
+This much is clear, Tebow is a solid fit for the type of offense that Tony Sparano likes to run.
+We all know that the former Broncos QB will bust his tail, as he always does.
+Tebow will do everything he can to help his new team win.

 As for Mark Sanchez, there is no quarterback controversy.
-Tebow was open in saying that the two have a “great relationship”, and if the offense is able to click under Sparano – successfully using both quarterbacks – then “Tebowmania” will be kept at bay.
+Tebow was open in saying that the two have a “great relationship”.
+If the offense is able to click under Sparano – successfully using both quarterbacks – then “Tebowmania” will be kept at bay.

 If Sanchez struggles mightily, then we have a different story on our hands.

-And off the field, the New York media now has its fallback headliner, at least, as long as Tebow is wearing green and Jeremy Lin is failing to reach double figures.
+Off the field, the New York media now has its fallback headliner.
+At least, that’s as long as Tebow is wearing green and Jeremy Lin is failing to reach double figures.